wailsapp/wails/README.md

 - Is this an alternative to Electron?

   Depends on your requirements.
 It's designed to make it easy for Go programmers to make lightweight desktop applications or add a frontend to their existing applications.
-Whilst Wails does not currently offer hooks into native elements such as menus, this may change in the future.
+Wails v2 does offer native elements such as menus and dialogs so it is becoming a lightweight electron alternative.

 - Who is this project aimed at?